cfengine/documentation/reference/components/cf-runagent/runagent_control_promises.markdown

 **Notes**:

 Client connections are encrypted with using a Blowfish randomly generated session key.
-The intial connection is encrypted using the public/private keys for the client and server hosts.
+The initial connection is encrypted using the public/private keys for the client and server hosts.

-ren`
+### background_children

 **Type**: (menu option)